Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Conclusions

 \section{Conclusions}

 In this paper, we investigate the impact of strong magnetic fields on collisionless electron-ion shocks using Particle-in-Cell (PIC) simulations.
-We explore how varying the ion magnetization parameter $\sigma_i$ affects shock jump conditions, density, entropy, and temperatures.
+We explore how varying the ion magnetization parameter $\sigma_i$ affects shock jump conditions, for density, entropy, and temperatures separately for both species.